 Several funding sources are available to assist with the startup costs of a fingerprinting business:

-5. Crowdfunding is a relatively new funding option that allows for capital to be raised through small contributions from a large number of people.
+- Crowdfunding: It is a relatively new funding option that allows for capital to be raised through small contributions from a large number of people.
 This is possible via online platforms such as Kickstarter or Indiegogo.

-Step 4: Certification of Fingerprinting
+Step 5: Certification of Fingerprinting Business

 Starting and running a fingerprinting business requires fingerprinting certification.
 Certification guarantees that the company follows industry standards and best practices, as well as legal and regulatory requirements.